enram/globam-dmp/README.md

-# dmp
+# Data management plan

-Data management plan
+There's nothing here yet, but the Data Management Plan for GloBAM will be documented here. 👍